com-lihaoyi/scalatags/Readme.md

 Examples
 ========

 This is a bunch of simple examples to get you started using ScalaTags.
-Essentially, each fragment has a `.toXML` method, which turns it into a normal scala XML data structure.
-You can serialize it, prettyprint it, and in general do whatever you want.
-It's just XML.
+Essentially, each fragment has a `.toString` method, which turns it into a HTML string.

 These examples are all in the [unit tests](https://github.com/lihaoyi/scalatags/blob/master/src/test/scala/scalatags/ExampleTests.scala).